BestTimesToVisit.com Logo

 culture

-Learn a few basic Malagasy phrases like 'Salama' (hello) and 'Misaotra' (thank you) – it goes a long way with locals!
-Madagascar has a rich and diverse culture, and showing respect for traditions, like asking permission before taking photos of people, is highly valued.
-Be aware of 'fady' (taboos), which vary by region and community; your guide will be invaluable in navigating these.
+Learn a few basic Malagasy phrases like 'Salama' (hello) and 'Misaotra' (thank you) – it goes a long way with locals.
+Respect the 'fady' (taboos), which vary by region and community; if unsure, ask your guide or hotel staff.
+For instance, pointing with your finger is often considered rude; use an open hand instead.

 packing